theapache64/boil/README.md

 # boil 🔥

-Boil is a CLI companion to add boiler plate codes to your gradle project
+Boil is a CLI companion to add boilerplate codes to your gradle project

 ## Demo